-Completion of BIO 145 with grade of C or better OR Completion of PNE 155 (Body Structure and Function) with grade of C or better OR
+Completion of BIO 145 with grade of C or better OR

+Completion of PNE 155 (Body Structure and Function) with grade of C or better \mbox{OR}

-Completion of BOTH BIO 141 and BIO 142 with grade of C or better
+Completion of BOTH BIO 141 and BIO 142 with grade of C or better $\,$

-- 6. Completion of the Test of Essential Academic Skills (TEAS) with a National Percentile Rank score of 40 or above. - 7.
-A 2.0 grade point average (GPA) for high school courses\\ or a 2.0 curricular GPA for college coursework. - 8.
+- 6. Completion of the Test of Essential Academic Skills (TEAS) with a National/Program percentile rank to be determined by the Dean of Health Programs before November 1 of each academic year (based on national proficiency standards). - 7.
+A 2.0 grade point average (GPA) for high school courses or a 2.0 curricular GPA for college coursework. - 8.
 Completion of Practical Nursing Application for each academic year interested in being considered.